jnice-81/CheapMeshStereo/README.md

 Apart from that, it's just header files so simply include and your good to go.
 You could take a quick look at TODO ADD REPORT.
 The code of the pipeline is in CheapMeshStereo/CheapMeshStereo-core/CheapMeshStereoCore.
 All functions/classes are commented.

-## Extending

-This looks like a good starting point for your project, but a crucial feature is missing/stuff is to slow: TODO ADD EXTENDING